Demystifying Brain Tumour Segmentation Networks: Interpretability and Uncertainty Analysis: Introduction

 However, while there has been a wide range of research on Explainable AI in general \citep{doshi2017towards}, \citep{gilpin2018explaining}, it has not been properly explored in the context of deep learning for medical imaging. \citep{holzinger2017we} discuss the importance of interpretability in the medical domain and provide an overview of some of the techniques that could be used for explaining models which use the image, omics, and text data.

 In this work, we attempt to extract explanations for models which accurately segment brain tumors, so that some evidence can be provided regarding the process they take and how they organize themselves internally.
-We first discuss what interpretability means concerning brain tumor models.
+We first discuss what interpretability means with respect to brain tumor models.
 We then present the results of our experiments and discuss what these could imply for machine learning assisted tumor diagnosis.